RayRayHanHan/Real-Time-Deepfake-Pipeline/README.md

 - **Model Enhancements:**
   - Integrate and test the new [inswapper-512-live](https://github.com/deepinsight/inswapper-512-live) model, which was announced on March 2, 2025 in the Top News section of [insightface](https://github.com/deepinsight/insightface?tab=readme-ov-file#top-news).
   - Evaluate and incorporate additional models for both face swapping and face enhancement to further improve quality or speed.
+  - **Address Occlusion Limitations:**
+    - Tackle current limitations where the face swapper struggles with obstacles (e.g., objects partially occluding the face).
+    - Investigate alternative models or enhancements that can better handle occlusions.
   - Benchmark overall inference time for the entire pipeline and optimize where possible.

 - **General Performance Improvements:**